for3v3rInFriendZone/BoltInsuranceGroup/SEP-Bolt Insurance Group/com.bolt.insurance.group.app/src/main/resource/static/assets/js/restangular/README.md

 #### setRestangularFields

-Restangular required 3 fields for every "Restangularized" element.
+Restangular requires 7 fields for every "Restangularized" element.
 These are:

 * id: Id of the element.
 Default: id
 * route: Name of the route of this element.
 Default: route